dimka9910/digital-design-documents/README.md

 > GET`globalsearch/documents?page=..&pageSize=..&documentType=...&name=...`

-request with to non required parameters
+request with four non required parameters

 - `page` - number of page (starts with 0)
 - `pageSize` - size of each page